 Larkin Erdmann, Vice President

-Larkin Erdmann established his eponymous business Larkin Erdmann Gallery in 2014, and the gallery has gradually expanded its team and outreach since.
-The gallery, located just by the Kunsthaus Zurich, is focused on twenty predominantly Post-War artists, working closing closely with the respective artist’s foundations, estates and families.
-Larkin Erdmann Gallery participates in art fairs annually, including Art Geneva, NOMAD St. Moritz, The Armory Show, Frieze Masters and Art Basel Miami Beach.
+Larkin Erdmann established his eponymous business Larkin Erdmann Fine Art in 2014, and the business has gradually expanded its team and outreach since.
+The gallery is focused on twenty predominantly Post-War artists, working closing closely with the respective artist’s foundations, estates and families.
+Larkin Erdmann Fine Art participates in art fairs annually, including Art Geneva, NOMAD St. Moritz, The Armory Show, Frieze Masters and Art Basel Miami Beach.

 Larkin Erdmann studied Art History at the University of Zurich, and has previously worked at Phillips the Auctioneers in London and Galleria Massimo de Carlo in London.
 Larkin Erdmann has been the Vice President of the Swiss Art Trading Association since 2021.
 Erdmann also serves on the board of the Fondation ARPE, the Hans Hinterreiter Stiftung and the Kunstforum Zürich.